strikeout/mylar/README.md

 - better error messages; for example, now if you try to add a user that does not exist the error is not friendly;

-- support encrypting integer values in a collection

 - bugs in photos app:
   * when initially sharing a photo with a friend, friend's browser throws "keychain not found" exceptions, even though do_insert